isabella232/lib-tcp-server/README.md

   Name of the reply event.
   - **type**:string
   Data type of the reply event.
-  - **data**:any *[optional]*
+  - **data**:string *[optional]*
-  The RTist JSON encoding of the data object attached to the reply event.
-The type of this property is determined by the "type" property and can either be a string, a boolean, an integer, an array or an object.
+  The RTist ASCII encoding of the data object attached to the sent event.
+This encoding is on the same format as you for example see if tracing the event during a model debug session.
   - **isValid**:boolean *[optional]*
   This property is only present (and set to false) if the JSON object represents an invalid reply event.
 This for example happens if the receiver did not make an explicit reply, even if the reply event contains data.
 No other properties will be present for an invalid reply event.